Diocese of Nice

-The Roman Catholic Diocese of Nice (Latin: Dioecesis Nicensis; French: Diocèse de Nice) is a diocese of the Latin Church of the Roman Catholic Church in France.
-The diocese comprises the Départment of Alpes-Maritimes.
+The Diocese of Nice (Latin: Dioecesis Nicensis; French: Diocèse de Nice) is a Latin diocese of the Catholic Church in France.
+The diocese comprises the Department of Alpes-Maritimes.
 The diocese is a suffragan of the Archdiocese of Marseille.

 History

 Earliest Times

 According to local tradition, Nice was evangelized by St. Barnabas, who had been sent by St. Paul, or else by St. Mary Magdalen, St. Martha, and St. Lazarus (who had been raised from the dead by Christ himself).